hasanmhallak/date_picker/README.md

 );
 ```

-For more details, see the [example](https://github.com/hasanmhallak/date_picker/example) folder.
+For more details, see the [example](https://github.com/hasanmhallak/date_picker/blob/master/example/lib/main.dart) file.

 ## Contribution